DonnieWest/VimStudio/README.md

 *On first launch, VimStudio will automatically setup Neovim and Gradle to behave most like an IDE.
 It will install a global Gradle plugin that it will run at start or when the build.gradle file is modified.
 This plugin provides the classpaths for autocompletion via Javacomplete2.

-*:VimStudioSetup* Sets up all the project paths for javacomplete and syntastic.
+*:SetupVimStudio* Sets up all the project paths for javacomplete and syntastic.
 When used in combination with the `grand.gradle` script, all paths defined in your build.gradle will also be used for autocompletion and syntax checking.